FreeCell Online – Play the FreeCell Card Game

 Rules and Legal Moves

-• Tableau building: Build cards in descending rank with alternating colors (e.g., 9♠ on 10♥, 8♦ on 9♣).
+• Tableau building: Build cards in descending rank with alternating colours (e.g., 9♠ on 10♥, 8♦ on 9♣).

 • Empty tableau: Any single card or valid sequence (within capacity) can be moved to an empty column.